-The House meets annually Friday and Saturday mornings during TexMed, TMA’s educational showcase and expo, which is usually held in May and rotates among the large cities around the state.
+The House meets annually (in-person) on Friday and Saturday mornings during TexMed, TMA’s educational showcase and expo, which is usually held in April or May and rotates among the large cities around the state.

-Several weeks prior to the annual session, TMA posts on the House of Delegates (HOD) page the action reports and resolutions that will be considered during TexMed, as well as informational reports and the candidates running for TMA office.
+Several weeks prior to the House annual sessions, TMA posts on the House of Delegates page the action reports and resolutions that will be considered during TexMed, as well as informational reports and the list of candidates running for TMA office.

 HCMS Delegation Information

-Each year, our delegation holds two local evening business meetings prior to the TMA House annual session.
+Each year, our delegation holds three local evening (virtual) meetings prior to the TMA House annual sessions.
 All delegation members are expected to attend these meetings and encouraged to participate in the discussions.

-We also hold a brief Orientation meeting just before our first business meeting, so our newer delegation members can learn more about their role and the workings of the delegation and House of Delegates.
+We also hold a brief (virtual) Orientation meeting just before our first Business meeting, so our newer delegation members can learn more about their role and the workings of the delegation and House of Delegates.